chelseahouston/name_age_address/README.md

 # Name, Age and Address
-A program that records and prints my name, age and address (fictional) on separate lines.
+A program that records and prints user's name, age and address (fictional) on separate lines.

 ## Installation
 No installation required to run this project.